The Role of Sensory Play in development

-If your kids like to play in water or even with dry beans, they will love playing with rice!
+If your kids like to play in the water or even with dry beans, they will love playing with rice!
 My kids helped me make the green grass.
 My kids were mesmerized – they played with this for about two hours!
-(Note to parents, this can get a bit messy, but it’s worth it!)
+(Note to parents, this can get a bit messy, but it's worth it!)

 Activities that we did with the sensory rice: